 While the Company has been very successful in extending or renewing its agreements with credit bureaus and credit card processors in the past, and believes it will generally be able to do so in the future, the loss of one or more such alliances or an adverse change in terms could have a material adverse effect on revenues and operating margin.
-Revenues generated through the Company's alliances with Equifax, Inc.; Experian Information Solutions, Inc. (formerly TRW Information Systems & Services); and Trans Union Corporation each accounted for approximately 8% to 10% of the Company's total revenues in fiscal 1997, approximately 7% to 10% in fiscal 1998 and approximately 8% to 10% in fiscal 1999.
+Revenues generated through the Company's alliances with Equifax, Inc.;

+Experian Information Solutions, Inc. (formerly TRW Information Systems & Services); and Trans Union Corporation each accounted for approximately 8% to 10% of the Company's total revenues in fiscal 1997, approximately 7% to 10% in fiscal 1998 and approximately 8% to 10% in fiscal 1999.

 Targeting and Prospecting Services, formerly the DynaMark business unit, include a variety of data processing and database management services provided to companies and organizations involved in direct marketing.
 Revenues from Targeting and Prospecting products are generated from a combination of fixed fee and usage-based pricing.
-The increases in Targeting and Prospecting products' revenues in the three and six months ended March 31, 2000 compared with the same periods in the prior fiscal year, were due primarily to increased demand for services from customers in the financial services industry.
+The increases in revenues from Targeting and Prospecting products in the three and nine months ended June 30, 2000, compared with the same periods in the prior fiscal year, were due primarily to increased demand for services from customers in the financial services industry.

 Analytic Products and Services include all revenues from the Company's custom models, custom software and related consulting projects used for screening lists of prospective customers, evaluating applicants for credit or insurance and managing existing credit accounts.
-Revenues were steady in the most recent quarter compared with the same period in fiscal 1999.
-The decrease in revenues in the six months ended March 31, 2000 primarily reflects the impact of bank consolidations and external marketing forces related to the Year 2000 issue.
+Revenues increased slightly in the most recent quarter compared with the same period in fiscal 1999.
+The Company believes that this increase in purchases by customers was due to a shift in focus away from Year 2000 issues.
+The decrease in revenues in the nine months ended June 30, 2000 primarily reflects the impact of bank consolidations and customers' focus on the Year 2000 issue in the first half of fiscal 2000.

-Origination and Underwriting products automate the processing of credit applications and are primarily comprised of products which were formerly referred to as ASAP products.
-Revenues from Origination and Underwriting products decreased in the quarter and six months ended March 31, 2000, compared to the same periods in the prior fiscal year, primarily due to reduced sales of CreditDesk and sales of StrategyWare(R) decision engine systems, and the impact of adoption of SOP 98-9.
-In May 2000 the Company plans to release a new line of products, LiquidCredit(TM), which provides internet real-time credit decisioning.
+Origination and Underwriting products automate the processing of credit applications and are primarily comprised of products which were formerly referred to as ASAP (Automated Strategic Application Processing) products.
+Revenues from Origination and Underwriting products increased in the quarter due primarily to increased sales of CreditDesk and sales of StrategyWare(R) decision engine systems resulting from increases in purchases by customers due to a shift in focus away from Year 2000 issues, compared to the same period in the prior fiscal year.
+Revenues decreased slightly in the nine months ended June 30, 2000, compared to the same period in the prior fiscal year, primarily due to reduced sales of CreditDesk and StrategyWare(R) decision engine systems, and the impact of adoption of SOP 98-9.
+In May 2000, the Company released a new line of products, LiquidCredit(TM), which provides real-time credit decisions over the Internet.
 Management intends that the LiquidCredit line of products will, over time, replace its CreditDesk product offerings.